-Restaurants abound on Sherman Avenue and the Wine Cellar, among others, offers Mediterranean cuisine and live jazz.
+Restaurants abound on Sherman Avenue and the Wine Cellar, among others, offer Mediterranean cuisine and live jazz.
 The Cedars Floating Restaurant at the Coeur d’Alene Resort is a fun place that gives unchallenged views of the water.
-After dinner take a walk along the boardwalk and watch the dinner cruise boats arrive.
+After dinner enjoy a walk along the boardwalk and watch the dinner cruise boats arrive.

 A warm spring day in Coeur d’Alene warrants being outdoors.
 An abundance of walking or biking paths, plenty of places to rest in the shade and the pristine beauty of Lake Coeur d’Alene make this spot a delightful place to enjoy the essence of spring.

 Of course, there are also a lot of nighttime options in Coeur d’Alene from bars, lounges, and lovely fine dining restaurants.

 Looking for more?
 How about 10 Reasons to Vacation in Northern Idaho.

 Tubbs Hill Historical Park (208-769-2252)